Azure-Samples/functions-distributed-tracing-sample/README.md

 Start the Azure Functions.
 In case of Visual Studio, Hit F5.
 In case of Visual Studio Code, Open Visual Studio Code on the FunctionsSample/FunctionsSample directory.
 Then click Debug `Attach to C# Functions`.

+#### Create ApplicationInsights.xml

+Copy the ApplicationInsights.xml then fill the InstrumentKey part from your Application Insights instrument key.
+Also, I recommend to create set_environment.sh from the set_environment.sh.example.
+However, ApplicationInsights.xml might be enough.

 #### Start Java Application

 Go to the JavaSample directory, then `gradlew bootRun`